MY STORY — WHY I LEFT HARVEST BIBLE CHAPEL ROLLING MEADOWS

 When time allows, please consider listening to the following video series.
 You will hear some of the unbiblical — and even outlandish — teachings of Benny Hinn, Kenneth Copeland, and many other t.v. preachers.
 It makes you realize just how important it is to test the teachings of men against Scripture, and the warning Jesus gave us in Luke 21:8… “Watch out that you are not deceived.”

-So, as you can now imagine, when I first began attending Harvest Bible Chapel I was extremely cautious, and listened very carefully to everything James MacDonald said and did, and tested everything against Scripture as we are all told to do in God’s Word.
+So, as you can now imagine, when I first began attending Harvest Bible Chapel I was extremely cautious, and listened very carefully to everything James MacDonald said, and tested everything against Scripture as we are all told to do in God’s Word.
 (Acts 17:11) (1 Thessalonians 5:21)

 During the week I would also listen to James preach on the radio.
 I sensed such a witness in my spirit that he was Biblically solid: his preaching pointed us to Christ, he clearly and powerfully proclaimed the gospel, he spoke of repentance from sin, and he clearly spoke against those who preach a false gospel that focuses on ‘manifestations’ and ‘the blessings of God,’ instead of on the true gospel that sets men free from sin and fills them with a desire to turn from sin and live a life that is fully surrendered to Christ.
 I was so thankful to my friend– who had left my former church with me — for telling me about Harvest Bible Chapel Rolling Meadows!